Words by Husam Elgenied

-I had the opportunity to sit with Compton’s very own Buddy during his trip to UK, where he performed at The Shacklewell Arms and opened up for Wiz Khalifa at London’s Roundhouse.
-I first heard of Buddy through his break out hit ‘Shine’.
-Being signed to Mr Pharrell Williams himself, I held high expectations for his work, and for this reason, have been eagerly following his progress ever since.
-Buddy has dropped 3 singles from his upcoming album ‘Harlan and Alondra’, which will be released on July 20th – one of which is featuring Ty Dolla $ign, and the other featuring A$AP Ferg.
-I was more than looking forward to finding out what else he had up his sleeve.
+I sat down with Compton artist Buddy during his trip to UK where he performed at the Shacklewell Arms and opened for Wiz Khalifa at London’s Roundhouse.
+The first I heard of Buddy was when his break out hit “Shine” came out since then I have been following his progress.
+Signed to Mr Pharrell Williams himself I had high expectations and so far, he has dropped 3 singles from his up and coming album ‘Harlan and Alondra’ out on July 20th with one featuring Ty Dolla $ign and the other Asap Ferg I was more than looking forward to finding out what’s to come next.

-Born Simmie Sims III, known by all as Buddy (a nickname coined by his sister), the 24-year-old Compton rapper was excited to be in London and to see what the Londoners had to offer.
-Buddy performed in musicals since the age of 7 and when asked about being in Dreamgirls, he responded with…
+Born Simmie Sims III however known by all as Buddy, a nickname his sister gave to him the 24-year-old Compton rapper was excited to be in London and see what the people had to offer.
+Buddy was in Musicals at the age of 7 and when asked about being on Dreamgirls he answered

-“I jumped of the stage and got in trouble because there was somebody’s grandmama at the front, so I picked her hand up and she looked like she was into it.
-I pulled her in, she was singing the songs; to be honest I thought it was a good part of the plan!
-Like, break the 4th wall.
-FUCK IT!
-But they pressed me after like “wow don’t ever do that again and keep your ass on stage!””
+“I jumped of the stage and got in trouble because there was somebody’s grandmamma at the front so I picked her hand up and she looked like she was into it so I pulled her in she was singing the songs, to be honest I thought it was a good part of the plan!
+Like break the 4th wall FUCK IT!
+But they pressed me after like wow don’t ever do that again and keep your ass on stage!”

-After seeing him perform in London, I could tell his excitement as a performer had only increased – “I be trying to get the crowd a better understanding of me in my performances, especially in the 10-15 seconds between songs.”
-I have had the opportunity to watch many artists live and only a few have had the energy that Buddy portrays.
-As a viewer and a listener, I was interested in knowing his influences when it came to putting together and executing his performances.
-“ScHoolboy Q is hard!
-I really like Anderson Paak, he be playing the drums on stage and is overall super talented.
-BEYONCE.
-She is so tight live.
-Have you seen her live show?
-Beyoncé live show inspires me hard.”
+After seeing him perform in London I could tell his excitement to perform had only increased “I be trying to get them a better understanding of me in my performances especially in the 10-15 seconds between songs” I have seen a lot of people live and not many have the energy Buddy portrays I was interested in knowing his influences when it comes to his performances.
+“School Boy Q hard!
+I really like Anderson Paak he be playing the drums on stage and overall super talented….
+BEYONCE, she is so tight live, Beyoncé is so tight live have you seen her live show?
+Beyoncé live show inspires me hard”

-“Harlan & Alondra; it’s a cross streets to my parents’ house in Compton.
-Yeah, just bringing everyone to the streets.
-My whole family is on their; my mum, my dad, sister.
-Super family oriented; they on the cover.
-We had the shoot right there on Harlan.”
+“Harlan & Alondra, it’s a cross streets to my parents’ house in Compton, yeah just bringing everyone to the streets.
+My whole family is on there my mum my dad sister, super family oriented they on the cover we had the shoot right there on Harlan.”

-“I’m always trying to show off Compton in my videos, because I feel like there’s so many parts of the city that people don’t show.
-Everyone knows the hood, where the niggas hang out, but they never seen like the Compton airport and I used to live down the street from there!
-I used to take pilot lessons to learn how to fly down there – all this shit that people don’t want to talk about.
-The song I got with Ty Dolla, we went to the fucking airport to fly a helicopter and I flew the helicopter around the city, on some like Bad Boys 3 shit.”
+“I’m always trying to show off Compton in my videos, because I feel like there’s so many parts of the city that people don’t show, everyone knows the hood, where the niggas hang out but like they never seen like the Compton airport and I used to live down the street from there!
+I used to take pilot lessons learn how to fly down there all this shit that people don’t want to talk about.
+The song I got with Ty Dolla sign we went to the fucking airport and fly a helicopter and I flew the helicopter around the city, on some like bad boys 3 shit.”

-Buddy, at the young age of 24, represents a hard-working artist trying to make an impact in a tough industry.
-Nonetheless, you can feel that he enjoys it and has a lot of fun along the way.
-“The homie Ciesay did his 5-year anniversary for Places and Faces, we got so drunk.
-It was hella fun.
-I’m at this part of my life where I’m at a party analysing the music and pick up different frequencies.”
+Buddy, still 24 represented a hard-working artist trying to make an impact in a tough industry yet he enjoys it and has a lot of fun along the way.
+“The homie Ciesay did his little 5-year anniversary for Places and Faces, we got so drunk it was hella fun.
+I’m at this part of my life where im at a party analysing the music and pick up different frequencies”